openstack-infra/system-config/doc/source/gerrit.rst

  #.
 If there is a negative review and it hasn't been touched in 1 week, mark as
     abandoned.

-If your review gets touched by either of these rules it is possible to unabandon a review on the gerrit web interface.
+If your review gets touched by either of these rules, it is possible to unabandon a review on the gerrit web interface.

 This process is managed by the :ref:`jeepyb` openstack-infra project.